-Best time to go on an African safari
+Best time to go on safari

-For a safari, the best time to go is during the dry season – usually May to October.
+For an African safari, the best time to go is during the dry season – usually May to October.

 If flying all the way to South Africa for a safari, you might want to visit the Mother City – there are many unmissable things to do Cape Town!

 Highlights?
 Strolling the beautiful Camps Bay area, laughing at the penguins at Boulders Beach and visiting the Kirstenbosch National Botanical Gardens.

 Taking the gondola or hiking up Table Mountain is very popular too.
 (Note: You can hike on top of Table Mountain after taking the gondola up – that’s what we did.)